ABOUT:

 Originally from the UK, Tilley completed her undergraduate degree in Zoology from the University of Birmingham and her Masters of Research (MRes) degree in Biodiversity, Evolution and Conservation from University College London.
 She moved to Hong Kong in 2017 to work on the effect of urban noise on birds and wildlife trade.
 Her trade work focussed on analysing global trade trends for publication with the NGO TRAFFIC and she was also involved in market surveys for the pet trade.

-She is now a PhD student in the Applied Behavioural Ecology and Conservation (ABEC) laboratory studying Asian elephant (Elephas maximus) olfaction and food preferences.
-She maintains a strong interest in wildlife trade and continues to collaborate with the Conservation Forensics team.
+She has just completed her PhD in the Applied Behavioural Ecology and Conservation (ABEC) laboratory studying Asian elephant (Elephas maximus) olfaction and food preferences.
+She maintains a strong interest in wildlife trade and continues to collaborate with the Conservation Forensics team on various projects.

 AFFILIATED MEMBERS